RajNandigalla/allium/packages/fastify/README.md

 - Cannot query or sort by virtual fields
 - Use `virtual: true` flag for identification
 - Use `virtual: true` flag for identification
-- `hasTransform: true` indicates custom function logic (for introspection)
+- `virtual: true` flag for identification

 ## Compound Unique Constraints